wvuvl/snappy_annotator/README.md

 For quicker startup, default settings are saved within two config files in the 'configurations' folder: 'classes.txt and configs.txt'.

-1. In 'classes.txt', the default classes can be set, where the first line references key 1, the second references key 2, and so on, with the 10th referencing key
+1. In 'classes.txt', the default classes can be set, where the first line references key 1, the second references key 2, and so on, with the 10th referencing key 0.
-2. In 'configs.txt', the current default configurations are the path of the directory containing the files, the database to reference in the .xml files produced, and the default label when the program starts up.
-An additional line, "DB_CHANGED:<boolean>" (simply replace <boolean> with "True" or "False"), can be inserted to control whether or not file sorting needs to occur at the beginning of the function.
-The default, False, is to only sort if the corresponding "sorted_filenames_by_species.pkl" file exists in the root directory.
-    - For the current setup, species names are used to sort images.
-For faster startup, a function is used to save this sorted order.
-This can easily be removed in the code by deleting the line above the commented line in \_\_init\_\_ in snappy_annotator.py, and uncommenting the commented line.
+2. In 'configs.txt', multiple keys can be used to configure various settings.
+These are the following:
+ - 'LIBRARY_PATH:' - defines path to the database directory containing the images and annotations
+ - 'DATABASE:' - the name of the database to be reflected in the metadata
+ - 'SORT_BY_SPECIES:' - whether or not to sort the database by species
+ - 'DB_CHANGED:' - Whether or not the database has been changed since last use.
+This value can be edited, or removing "sorted_filenames_by_species.pkl" from the root directory will do the same thing
+ - 'OBSERVATION_RANK:' - The rank of the observation, to be reflected in the metadata.
+This is useful if doing multiple passes during annotation with the object detection-assisted annotator or somehow determining that certain observations contain a lower fidelity

+The following entries are specific to the object detection-assisted annotation tool, snappy_OD_suggestions.py.
+As such, the values contained for them will not affect the standard snappy_annotator.py functionality.
+ - 'PREDICTIONS_PATH:' - Location of 'coco_instances_results.json' file, containing json predictions which can be used by snappy_OD_suggestions.py
+ - 'PREDICTION_THRESH:' - The threshold that bounding box prediction scores must be above in order to be considered
+ - 'IOU_THRESH:' - The intersection-over-union threshold that bounding box proposals must be below in relation to each current annotation in order to be considered

 ## Current Features